-Have you been told there's a little too much telling in your novel?
-Want to remedy it?
+Have readers told you that they can't seem "get into" your novel?
+That could be because it lacks the sensory information required to effectively hook your readers' attention.
+Would you like to remedy this?
 Then this is the book for you!
-In Show & Tell in a Nutshell: Demonstrated Transitions from Telling to Showing you will find sixteen real scenes depicting a variety of situations, emotions, and characteristics which clearly demonstrate how to turn telling into showing.
+In The Six Senses in a Nutshell: Demonstrated Transitions from Bleak to Bold Narrative you will find eleven real scenes which illustrate how utilizing the six senses can bring your writing to life.
+In each demonstrated transition you will find a BLEAK passage (prose lacking sensory information), and a BOLD passage (the BLEAK passage revamped to make it more appealing by utilizing sense in an indirect and/or stimulating way).
 Dispersed throughout, and at the back of the book, are blank pages to take notes as you read.
-A few short writing prompts are also provided.
+Writing exercises are also provided.
 Not only is this pocket guide an excellent learning tool for aspiring writers, but it is a light, convenient, and easy solution to honing your craft no matter how broad your writing experience.
 Keep it in the side pocket of your school bag, throw it in your purse, or even carry it around in the pocket of your jeans or jacket, to enhance your skills, keep notes, and jot down story ideas, anywhere, anytime.

 Australian Capers Articles